 Buying a new home can be challenging.
-Fortunately, if you aspire to homeownership in a rural part of the United States, you may be eligible for financial assistance.
+If you aspire to homeownership in a rural part of the United States, you may be eligible for financial assistance.

 Are you interested in buying a house in a rural area?
 This guide will break down how the U.S. Department of Agriculture’s Rural Development Loan program can help.
 We’ll also discuss the pros and cons of USDA home loans and how to qualify.